Installation¶

 Recommended: Once downloaded, store the model files in your own local models/ directory.

-Trained YOLO-Models for this task can be found on the TUC-Cloud.
-For more details see Models and Metrics.
+Trained YOLO models can be found on the TUC-Cloud.
+For details see Models and Metrics.

-Alternatively, you can train your own model on a custom dataset by using the code available in the BirdBox-Train repository.
+Alternatively, train your own model on a custom dataset using BirdBox-Train.

 Restricted Access